 Note: The Cypress Real World App uses Yarn to manage its dependencies.
-Please install Yarn on your computer as installing with npm may lead to issues running the application.
+Please install Yarn Classic (version 1) on your computer as attempting to execute

 Once cloned, change into the cypress-realworld-app directory and install all of the npm dependencies using Yarn.

 Once the application is up and running, a browser window should open a new tab to http://localhost:3000, where you should see the Sign In page.

 We provide a set of default users in the database, or you can create your own account.
 We recommend you first log in with one of the default users to see some of the sample data seeded in the app.

 You can list out all of the default users with this command.

 For example, you can use the following username and password to log in.

 Once logged in, you will see the main dashboard.

 You don't need to spend a ton of time here, but having a general sense of what the app does will be very important for future lessons.
 Since we will be writing several tests for this application, we need to have a good understanding of what it does so that we can write the proper tests.